-- Drinking Water Ingestion For this exposure pathway, I evaluated two scenarios for both the HP and TT WTPs: (1) central tendency exposure (CTE), which assumes ingestion of 1.3 liter (L) of tap water per day; and (2) reasonable maximum exposure (RME), which assumes ingestion of 3.3 L of tap water per day. - As discussed above, Mr. Carter's claimed tap water ingestion rates are most consistent with the CTE and RME scenarios. - Dermal and Inhalation Exposures from Showering (HP WTP) For these exposure pathways, I calculated risks based on the CTE (50th percentile) and RME (95th percentile) dermal dose and inhalation concentration outputs from a communal showering facility exposure model (ATSDR, 2024a), and based on the plaintiff's stay on-base during hurricane season (I assumed it was HP WTP for Mr. Carter).
+- Drinking Water Ingestion For this exposure pathway, since it is not clear that the plaintiff's water ingestion occurred from only one of the two WTPs, I evaluated three scenarios for both the HP and TT WTPs: (1) central tendency exposure (CTE), which assumes ingestion of 1.3 liter (L) of tap water per day; (2) reasonable maximum exposure (RME), which assumes ingestion of 3.3 L of tap water per day; and (3) military high-end exposure, which assumes ingestion of 6 L of tap water per day. - As discussed above, Mr. Gleesing's tap water ingestion exposures (~3 L/day) are most consistent with RME, but Mr. Gleesing claims that he was regularly involved in physical activity (i.e., going for 3-mile runs during most lunch hours) and occasional field trainings while on base (Gleesing, 2024).
+Although daily military high-end exposure is likely to be overly conservative for Mr. Gleesing, since his water ingestion rates are not entirely clear, I also included the military high-end exposure scenario for Mr. Gleesing. - Dermal and inhalation Exposures from Showering For these exposure pathways, I calculated risks based on the CTE (50th percentile) and RME (95th percentile) dermal dose and inhalation concentration outputs from a communal showering facility exposure model (ATSDR, 2024a), and based on the plaintiff's location of residence during his time at Camp LeJeune (HP WTP).
 The inhalation concentrations from the shower model were provided by Dr. LaKind and are discussed further in her report (LaKind, 2025).
 Both the CTE and RME exposures from the communal shower facility model are estimated based on a mean daily shower duration of 20 minutes, with a standard deviation (SD) of 5.3 minutes (the SD is the model's default value) (LaKind, 2025).
-As described in Dr. LaKind's report (LaKind, 2025), using these inputs to the communal shower model results in a range of shower durations that includes 30 minutes for 95% of the people being modeled.
-Note that the communal shower model accounts for additional water uses, including for sinks and toilets in the facility.
+As described in Dr. LaKind's report (LaKind, 2025), using these inputs to the communal shower model results in a range of shower durations including 30 minutes for 95% of the people being modeled.
+Note that the communal shower model accounts for additional water uses, including sinks and toilets. - Based on Mr. Gleesing's deposition testimony (Gleesing, 2024), he showered for 15-20 minutes at a time; however, he did not specify the frequency of his showers on base.
+Therefore, I assume that Mr. Gleesing took one 20-minute shower per day while on base.
+Based on the shower duration assumptions modeled by Dr. LaKind, a 20-minute-per-day shower would be captured in model outputs.